bearzx/DS.js/README.md

 - [ ] Example testing
 - [ ] Compiled ds.js bookmarklet hosting
 - [ ] Improved readme with API document
-- [ ] Paper link
+- [ ] Paper link -->

 # DS.js
-DS.js is a set of tool to enable users to do basic data science works on the web.
-You can load tabular data sets from either data links and HTML tables, and perform table operations using either our table library, or arbitrary external javascript libraries.
+DS.js is a bookmarklet that converts any webpage with tabular datasets into an environment to learn basic Data Science programming.
+More details can be found in our UIST2017 research paper [DS.js: Turn Any Webpage into an Example-Centric Live
+Programming Environment for Learning Data Science](http://www.pgbovine.net/publications/DSjs-turn-any-webpage-into-data-science-IDE_UIST-2017.pdf).

+# Installation

+#What you can do with DS.js
+##Detect tabular datasets

+##Program with table.js API

+##Visualize data

+##Share your code via URLs

+#Demo Videos

+#Example Webpages

 # License
 MIT